 From Swan/Dolphin -- It's a short walk from the entrance of either hotel, over the bridge to the BoardWalk.
 Just follow the signs.

 From Yacht & Beach Club -- Walk around the lake to reach the BoardWalk on the opposite shore.

 By Cab: Valet or Bell Services at any Disney hotel will be glad to call a cab for you.

-By Car: Take I-4 to Exit 64-B (Epcot).
+Take I-4 to Exit 64-B (Epcot).
 Take 2nd exit (Epcot Resorts/Disney's Hollywood Studios).
 Turn right at 4th traffic signal.
 The Boardwalk will be on the left.

 OF OPERATION vary according to individual locations and seasons, but